 A gardener from the 18th century would immediately find his way around the house and garden and be able to go about his daily work straight away.
 The current museum building was erected in 1767 as a drive-through and stable house in a functional design for gardeners' houses of the time.
 The house belonged to the Kauer family, who lived in it until the 20th century and made a considerable fortune thanks to good business.
 The last descendant of the Kauer family lived here until 1969.

 A gardener's house with a draw well had already stood here around 1600.
 The furnishings of the museum were modelled in every detail on the beginnings and development of gardening culture in Bamberg.
 The black kitchen is identical to those used by the gardener families who lived here around 1769.
 The parlour is furnished in the style of the 19th century.
 The farmyard, including the coach house with all its utensils, gives a clear impression of the way gardening families lived and worked in the 18th and 19th centuries.
-In the kitchen garden next to the house, everything that the kitchen demanded at the time and that was part of Bamberg's specialities is grown.
+In the kitchen garden next to the house, everything that the kitchen demanded at the time and that was part of the Bamberg specialities is planted.
 A separate part of the house and garden is dedicated to the life and work of the Häcker family.
 They originally worked as winegrowers on the hillsides around Bamberg, but had to switch to cold-tolerant crops during the Little Ice Age, including hops.

 Visitors can discover the museum and garden on their own with an audio guide or book a guided tour.